 Be sure to check with your local Credit Union to see if you qualify.

-Occasionally, you will come across a local bank that offers Credit-Building Loans.
+Occasionally, you will come across a local bank that offers a CBL.

 Just like the Credit Unions, they offer excellent terms that are hard to beat.

-Unfortunately, they don’t usually advertise these loans, and you have to get lucky for your local bank to offer a Credit-Builder Loan.
+Unfortunately, they don’t usually advertise these loans, and you have to get lucky for your local bank to offer them.

 One positive thing about the local banks offering CBLs is that you won’t have to qualify to be a member of the bank, unlike the Credit Unions.